How do you keep a child’s bedroom tidy? Here are three tips I use to contain clutter, keep a calm bedroom atmosphere and still invite plenty of play.

 I’ve been thinking about my kids’ toys a lot recently.
-I wrote in an article that if I had my kids over again I’d be tempted not to buy them any toys at all but of course, we do have plenty of toys in the house and every so often we still get to the point where we need a big clear out.
-I always feel this around about now when the clocks change and I get a waft of that Big C feeling.
-In fifty-two days time there will be a fair few new toys and books arriving, even with modest Christmas giving.
+If I had my kids over again I’d be tempted not to buy them any toys at all but of course, we do have plenty of toys in the house and every so often we still get to the point where we need a big clear out.
+I always feel this around about now when the clocks change and we’re heading into the festive season .
+In a few weeks time there will be a fair few new toys and books arriving, even with modest Christmas giving.

 Do you mind whether your children keep their bedroom tidy?
 I’m no neat freak but really don’t like the girls to have messy bedrooms.
 I think they sleep better in a calm room, rather than one filled with clutter.
 Reading Simplicity Parenting a few months ago resolved me to tackle the girls’ rooms and have a big clear out.
 We followed the ideas in the book, saying goodbye to lots of things and putting others away in boxes on top of wardrobes.
 All we have out now are a few special toys, which we can rotate with the goodies in the storage boxes when they want a change.